-Join us at Highland's "Wildlife Hotel", The Grant Arms for a spectacular spring birding four night break.
+Join us at Highland's Four Star "Wildlife Hotel", The Grant Arms for a spectacular spring birding four night break.
 As well as three full days fully guided birding including transport you also have exclusive use of all the facilities provided by the Birdwatching & Wildlife Club (BWWC) during your stay.
 This includes an extensive Natural History library and Club room full of local wildlife information as well as a sightings board.
 A wildlife film is shown most evenings as well as regular talks when scheduled during one of our breaks.
 There’s also the chance to meet other birders or groups staying at the hotel to catch up with their sightings and compare notes, all adding to the atmosphere your stay.
 Also as the hotel is situated in the town numerous shops and facilities are all within easy walking distance....

 This is the peak time for lekking Black Grouse and Capercaillie with the first spring migrants overlapping with winter visitors yet to leave, offering a chance of a great birding list taking in habitats ranging from mountain, forest, moorland and coast.